Exploring the Efimov effect in the $D^*D^*D^*$ system

 The relativistic three-to-three scattering amplitude is built using the so-called \emph{ladder amplitude} formalism~\cite{Hansen:2015zga,Jackura:2020bsk,Dawid:2023jrj}.
 In this approach, the three-body amplitude is decomposed as~\footnote{The full $3\to 3$ scattering amplitude must be properly symmetrized, by summing over the nine possible spectator momenta (see, e.g., Ref~\cite{Jackura:2020bsk}), but in this work we refer to unsymmetrized amplitudes only.}

-where ${\cal D}$ is called the ladder amplitude, which contains the sum over all possible pairwise interactions connected through a sequence of one-particle exchanges, and ${\cal M}_{df,3}$ represents short-distance three-particle interactions.
+where ${\cal D}$ is called the ladder amplitude, which contains the sum over all possible pairwise interactions connected through a sequence of one-particle exchanges, and ${\cal M}_{df,3}$ encodes all the contributions that arise when short-range three-particle interactions are present.
+The latter amplitude ${\cal M}_{df,3}$ depends on the ${\cal K}_{df,3}$ matrix, which represents the short-range three-body interactions~\cite{Dawid:2023kxu}.
 The $\vec p_i$ ($\vec p_f$) is the initial (final) momentum of one of the mesons, which is denoted as the \emph{spectator}.
 The other two remaining mesons associated with the given spectator are, then, called a pair or \emph{dimer}.
-The advantage of this approach comes when either there are no three-body short-range interactions in the three-body system or they are negligible, so all the interaction comes from the two body interactions.
-Then, ${\cal M}_{df,3}=0$ and the ladder amplitude describes the full three-to-three scattering amplitude.
+If three-body short-range interactions are negligible, ${\cal K}_{df,3}={\cal M}_{df,3}=0$ and the ladder amplitude describes the full three-to-three scattering amplitude, ${\cal M}_3={\cal D}$.
+In Refs.~\cite{MartinezTorres:2008gy,Khemchandani:2008rk} it was shown that there is a clean cancellation between the off-shell parts of the two-body $T$ matrix and the three-body forces in the framework of chiral Lagrangians.
+In this work we will make explicit use of this cancellation and neglect three-body forces, that's it, ${\cal K}_{df,3}=0$.
 The equivalence of this method with alternative three-particle scattering formalism, e.g. the non-relativistic Faddeev equations, has been shown in Ref.~\cite{Jackura:2019bmu}.

-In this work we assume that all the two-body subsystems \emph{and} the dimer-spectator system are all in an $S$ partial wave only.
+In this work we assume that all the two-body subsystems are in a partial $S$ wave only, due to the proximity of the $T_{cc}^*$ state to the $D^*D^*$ threshold, which will suppress higher partial waves.
+At the same time, the dimer-spectator system is also assumed to be in $L=0$, which is the expected dominant partial wave~\cite{Bayar:2022bnc,Luo:2021ggs}.
+Indeed, in Ref.~\cite{Luo:2021ggs} the authors studied the $D^*D^*D^*$ system in all possible configurations with $L\le 2$ and found a small effect of the $S$-$D$ mixing compared to a $S$-wave only calculation.

 The ${\cal D}$ ladder amplitude is defined by the integral equation

 which is diagrammatically shown in Fig.~\ref{fig1}.

 Here, $G$ is the long-range interaction between the dimer and the spectator, mediated by a particle exchange, and ${\cal M}_2$ is the relativistic $2\to 2$ scattering amplitude describing the meson-meson interaction in the dimer.
 The dimer energy is fixed by the momentum of the spectator, $s_2(p)=(\sqrt{s}-\omega(p))^2-p^2$, with $\omega(p)=\sqrt{m^2+p^2}$ and $p=|\vec p|$.
 The ${\cal M}_2$ amplitude is proportional to the two-body $T$ matrix in Eq.~\eqref{eq:BS} as ${\cal M}_2=-2\,{\cal T}_2$.